smart-data-models/incubated/WaterNetworkManagement/Simulation/Simulation/doc/spec.md

-# Simulation
+# SimulationScenarios

 ## Description
-This entity contains an harmonised description of a generic simulation made for the Water Network Management domain.
+This entity contains an harmonised description of a generic simulation scenario made for the Water Network Management domain.
 This entity is primarily associated with the water network management vertical and related IoT applications.

 ## Data Model